sqlalchemy-filterset/sqlalchemy-filterset/README.md

 **Source Code**: <a href="https://github.com/sqlalchemy-filterset/sqlalchemy-filterset" target="_blank">https://github.com/sqlalchemy-filterset/sqlalchemy-filterset</a>

 ---
-This library offers a way to declaratively define filters on your database queries by creating a class that represents the filters you want to apply.
+The library provides a convenient and organized way to filter your database records.
-This class, called a FilterSet, can be used to filter a set of records in the database using SQLAlchemy.
+By creating a `FilterSet` class, you can declaratively define the filters you want to apply to your `SQLAlchemy` queries.
-It is typically used to allow users to search, filter, sort, paginate data in a web application.
+This library is particularly useful in web applications, as it allows users to easily search, filter, sort and paginate data.

 The key features are: